 - 1 sugar cube

 Place a slotted absinthe spoon over the rim of the glass and set a sugar cube on top of the spoon.
-(An excellent selection of traditional absinthe glassware, spoons and fountains is available at Maison Absinthe.
-The sugar is optional.
+(The sugar is optional.
 For an unsweetened version, omit the spoon and sugar cube.)

 Using an absinthe fountain or water carafe, slowly pour or drip 4 1/2 to 6 ounces of ice-cold filtered water over the sugar cube into the glass.

-When the mixture is completely cloudy, the drip should be ready.
-Stir, taste for strength and sweetness and adjust with more water or sugar if necessary.
+When the mixture is completely cloudy, the drink should be ready.
+Stir, taste for strength and sweetness, and adjust with more water or sugar if necessary.